rishi-kesh-sharma/wedding-dashboard/README.md

-# MyRAJ Pro
+# Wedding Pro

-This project is initialized with [MyRAJ Pro](https://pro.ant.design).
+This project is initialized with [Wedding Pro](https://pro.ant.design).
 Follow is the quick guide for how to use.

 ## Environment Prepare